eeshvardasikcm/shrota-dev/README.md

 shrota-lang repository has finalized the keys in the three bit integer system.
-Finalizing keys for the four bit integer system
-Will not be completed until stable version 0.4.8.
+Finalizing keys for the four bit integer system will not be completed until stable version 0.4.8.